eigeneddie/triple-pendulum-simulation-python/README.md

 # TRIPLE PENDULUM SIMULATION WITH PYTHON
-This script is a demonstration for computational dynamics from scratch, which means no specific libraries are used: just numpy, matplotlib.pyplot, a minor help from pandas to inspect matrices, and a direct implementation of multibody dynamics.
+This script is a demonstration for computational dynamics from scratch, which means no specific libraries are used: just `numpy`, `matplotlib.pyplot`, a minor help from `pandas` to inspect matrices, and a direct implementation of multibody dynamics.

 Understanding dynamics and its complexities can give you